Stereo artist, author, and founding member of the International Stereoscopic Union

 Portrait of Arthur Girling by David Burder

-1983 Arthur Girling hosting the anaglyph demonstration table at the International Stereeoscopic Union Convention in Buxton, England by Susan Pinsky
+1983 Arthur Girling hosting the anaglyph demonstration table at the International Stereoscopic Union Convention in Buxton, England

 1983 Clare Wing and Arthur Girling at International Stereoscopic Union convention in Buxton UK

 by Susan Pinsky

 Arthur Girling - from a lenticular image by David Burder

 1985 Thomas Handchin, Arthur Girling, Pat Whitehouse and David Burder International Stereoscopic Union convention Wash.
 DC by Susan Pinsky